Hyldem0er/Hyldem0er/README.md

 ## Hyldem0er

 *"Elder Mother", a Danish spirit who dwells under the elder-tree.
-If a peasant wanted to take any part of the tree he had to ask her for permission, or he would be severely punished.*
+If a peasant wanted to take any part of the tree he had to ask her for permission.

 Two dumb guys come up with handy OSINT tools under the Hyldem0er alias.